 - Indicate your intention to apply for financial aid on your admission application.
 If you do not you cannot be considered for financial aid while you are enrolled at Mount Holyoke regardless of changes in your family's financial circumstances.

 - Apply on time.
 Late applications are accepted however you may not receive information about your financial aid eligibility with your admission decision if you apply late.

 The Family Contribution

 An international student’s family contribution is determined when she first applies to the College.
-The family contribution is based on an assessment of the family’s income and asset information and verified with additional documentation such as certified letters from parents’ employers and bank statements.
-The family contribution is the sum the family is expected to contribute towards the billed costs for tuition, room, board and the SGA (Activities) fee.
-(Note: The cost of the annual health insurance is in addition to the family contribution.)
-The same family contribution will be required each year until graduation.
+The family contribution is calculated based on an assessment of the family’s income and asset information and verified with additional documentation such as certified letters from parents’ employers and bank statements.
 Per College policy, requests for reconsideration of the family contribution cannot be considered, regardless of changes in individual circumstances.

 The Financial Aid Package